eekcawatt/eekcawatt1/README.md

 fundamentals in sustainable energy valuable units "uniquely" packaged for EEKCAWATT $Energy-Based/Backed Virtual Currency.
 Let us scale your Database Transactions Handling service growth.
 A virtual mobile money reimagined in the form of
-$ElectricityCoinTM,$GoldCoinTM, $HempCoinTM, $SunCoinTM for "inclusive" Global reach.
+$ElectricityCoinTM,$GoldCoinTM, $HempCoinTM, $SunCoinTM for "Inclusive Capitalism" Global market reach.

 "Innovating the customer onboard experience"--We are a form of secondary money that can be used as local digital reserve currency generation tool.
 Also, our energy exchange payment vehicle..